 Fees will be reimbursed on PACAF Family Days that CYP is closed and limited child care is provided by Family Child Care.
+All other family days with limited child care in the CDC/SAC are calculated into monthly fees.

 Fees will be reimbursed for "First Come, First Serve" Child Care Vacation spaces based on the hours that the space is filled.